duongngyn0510/text-image-retrieval/local_service/README.md

 Using [Pinecone](https://www.pinecone.io/) vector database for fast retrieval result
 + Vector database contains **85577** vector ids, those vectors are images embedding and their metadata.

+Using Google Cloud Storage for storing image data

 ## Local test
 Can build the new image from `Dockerfile` or reuse my image.